muan/mojibar/readme.md

 ```
 $ brew cask install mojibar
 ```

 #### :triangular_flag_on_post: Launch Mojibar

 Go into your apps folder and select Mojibar (Mac shortcut: use command-space bar, then type Mojibar in the spotlight search field).
 Mojibar will display in the menubar at the top right corner of your screen.

 ## Usage

 <kbd>ctrl + shift + space</kbd><br>
 Open app.

+<kbd>cmd + ,</kbd><br>
+Open preference (while window is open).

 <kbd>👆/👇/👈/👉</kbd><br>
 Navigate between emojis.